alphasights/heroku-database-backups/README.md

 ## Installation

-First create a project on heroku with the ruby and heroku buildpack
+First create a project on heroku with the ruby and heroku toolbelt buildpacks

 ```
 heroku create my-database-backups